Sign In Register

 Is Big Falls a Good Place to Live?

-Based on current data, Big Falls receives an overall livability score of 3.8 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, abundant sunshine, high health insurance coverage.
-Big Falls offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Big Falls receives an overall livability score of 2.4 out of 5.0, earning a grade of C. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
+Areas to be aware of include high obesity rates.
+Big Falls has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs

 The job market is very strong with unemployment at just 1.3%.
-14.7% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 28 minutes.

 Cost of Living & Housing